 Why Dogs Are Better Than Cats

-New research from Manhattanville College confirms what you may suspect, that cat owners are more neurotic and less happy than dog owners.
-Assistant Professor Katherine Bao explains the results of this study and talks about ongoing research.
+Research from Manhattanville College confirmed what you may suspect, that cat owners are more neurotic and less happy than dog owners.
+Assistant Professor Katherine Bao explains the results of the study and talks about ongoing research.

 Asst.
 Prof. Katherine Bao, who is a happiness researcher by training and pet owner, was looking at the connection between pet ownership and happiness.
 At first she was just looking to compare people who own pets with those that don't.
 She wanted to know, "Are pet owners actually happier than non-pet owners?"

 For the most part, she didn't really find any differences.
 However, she did find that pet owners are higher in life satisfaction than non-pet owners, but across all other domains of well being, she didn't find any differences, including happiness, positive emotion or negative emotions.

 She then decided to look at the type of pet people own, especially cat and dog owners, which is where she saw a much clearer pattern.
 She saw that dog owners were happier, more satisfied with life and just had more positive and less negative emotions than cat owners.

 So what does constitute happiness?
 In psychology, Katherine states that they tend to think of it as having two main factors.
 The cognitive component of more life satisfaction, how do you evaluate your life overall, as well as the more emotional component about how many positive and negative emotions you experience and how intense they are.
 So, happy people have higher life satisfaction with lots of positive emotions and not very many negative emotions.

 So why do dog owners seem happier?
 They looked at a few different possible variables.
 One is personality.
 They also see personality differences between dog owners and cat owners.
 For example, dog owners tend to be less neurotic and more extroverted.
 They found that this is associated with happiness, which partially explains why they see the differences between cat and dog owners.